afoix/haru-webapp-template/README.md

 ### Spring-boot
-Spring Boot (including Spring Web MVC and Spring Data JPA) is an app framework for making web apps, it does a lot of things for us.
+Spring Boot (including Spring Web MVC and Spring Data JPA) is an app framework for making web apps, it does a lot of things for us

 ### Flyway
 Flyway handle automatically setting up and upgrading the database schema for us.